 A study published in the journal Acta Biochemical Polonica showed that patients with chronic Hepatitis B or C infection or with alcoholic, autoimmune or cryptogenic chronic liver disease had significantly less selenium in their blood than healthy people.

 Selenium is also needed to maintain tissue elasticity in the liver, particularly in those who have chronic liver disease.
 Many diseases of the liver can lead to rigidity in the tissues and local blood vessels.
 Selenium helps to preserve and retain elasticity while also supporting healthy hepatic circulation.

 How is your liver health?
 In our modern lives, we face exposure to toxins in the air, our food, the medicines we take, and much more.

 By using herbal supplements and trace minerals like the ones listed above, you can give your liver the raw materials it needs to process those toxins.

-Our Liver Support supplement contains 11 herbs and trace minerals that have been scientifically proven to support good liver health.
+Our Liver Support supplement contains all 11 of the above herbs and trace minerals that have been scientifically proven to support good liver health.